Sanix-Darker/oscar/clients/javascript (for ReactJs)/README.md

  * *****************************************************************************
  * EXAMPLE:
  * FOR THE GENERATION OF THE TOKI TO ADD IN HEADER OFF EACH REQUESTS.
- * IN THE PARAMETER: "oscar-toki"
+ * IN THE PARAMETER: "oscar_toki"
  * *****************************************************************************
  * */
 // It's important to read this variable fomr a config file and not to
-// put it hard in the code like this[FOR SECURITY], it's just a quick example Example_microservicekey = "aess3212-kj321gyu-gsad76-dsa687-21y873";
+// put it hard in the code like this[FOR SECURITY], it's just a quick example Example_clientkey = "aess3212-kj321gyu-gsad76-dsa687-21y873";
-// set the microservicekey to Oscartoki Oscartoki.setMicroservicekey(Example_microservicekey);
+// set the clientkey to Oscartoki Oscartoki.setClientkey(Example_clientkey);
 // Generate the Toki
 Oscartoki.generateToki();